Inequivalent contact structures on Boothby-Wang 5-manifolds: Applications

 where $q$ is some integer.
 Then the expression of $\omega$ in the new basis is

 Hence if $q$ is large enough, has the correct sign and the $\pm$ sign is chosen correctly, the claim follows.

 Suppose that $\sigma\in H^2(M;\mathbb{Z})$ is an indivisible class of the form

-which can be represented by a symplectic form, also denoted by $\sigma$.
+which can be represented by a symplectic form, also denoted by $\sigma$, with canonical class $K$.
 Let $\zeta$ denote the contact structure induced on the Boothby-Wang total space by $\sigma$.
 We claim that the divisibility $d(\zeta)$ is given by